A communal list and profile of Richmond’s best swimming locations for fellow RVA lay swimmers.

-Below is not only a list of the most discussed swimming spots but hopefully some details about each location to help you figure out which spots are best suited to your liking.
-I solicited recommendations from people both online and off and put together a skeletal list of the best swimming options.
-Did you know that there’s a dog-exclusive indoor swimming pool?
-Yeah, me either.
+Below is not only a list of the most discussed swimming spots, but some details about each location to help you figure out which spots are best suited to your liking.

 This is not meant to be an exhaustive list.
-I hope that you’l add your comments/thoughts/recommendations in the comments below.
+I hope that you’ll add your comments, thoughts, and recommendations in the comments below.
 What are the best times to go?
 Are there any spots that most people don’t know about?
 Happy Swimming!

 This is probably the most popular place for Richmonders to go swimming on the James River.
-Once you get there you can see Hollywood Cemetary, the Downtown skyline, and Tredegar Iron Works.
-The location tends to attract all sorts of Richmonders, from jocks to hipsters.
-Beer drinking, while illegal, is common.
+Once you get there you can see Hollywood Cemetery, the Downtown skyline, and Tredegar Iron Works.
+The location tends to attract all sorts of Richmonders.

 - Getting there: From the Museum District/Fan head downtown.
 At 2nd street, make a right.
 You’ll see Belle Isle signs from there.

 Hadad’s is one of Richmond’s best know swimming holes.
 According to them, it’s “a family oriented water park and picnic ground that offers something for everyone.”
-Many will say that by “everyone” they mean hipsters.
-Hadad’s is very popular with the cool, hipster crowd, but don’t let that dissuade you from heading there.
-It has ample room for BBQ’s and is open 7 days a week.
+Hadad’s is very popular with the cool crowd, but don’t let that dissuade you from heading there.
+It has ample room for BBQ’s and is open seven days a week.
 It’s a private location, and there is a fee to gain admittance.
 Individual rates are $12.

 - Getting there: located at 7900 Osborne Turnpike, Richmond, VA 23231

 This is one of the quieter locales on the James, located on the south side of Richmond.
 Park your car in a lot, and then follow the walkway across railroad tracks.
-A surfeit of rocks you can camp out on will lay before you.
-The river is a good depth for lounging; you’ll probably see kayakers, too.
+Camp out on some of the many rocks, or spend some time lounging in the river; you’ll probably see kayakers, too.

 - Getting there: Follow 2nd Street to the Robert E. Lee Bridge.
 Cross the James River and turn right on Riverside Drive.
 Travel 1.4 miles to the James River Park System entrance just beyond 42nd Street (a right turn from Riverside Drive into the parking lot).